 Results:

 755 observations had complete data on maternal age and whether the babies were SGA.
 The estimated probability of SGA for a mother of 14 years old (the youngest age in our dataset) was 18.88%.
 From the linear regression model with robust standard error, 1 year increase in age was corresponding to an absolute decrease of 0.45% in the probability of SGA.
 With 95% confidence interval, this observed risk difference is consistent with a true absolute decrease in probability anywhere from 0.03% to 0.87% per 1 year increase in age.
 This result is statistically significant at the 5% critical threshold with a two-sided p-value of 0.036.
 As a result, we reject the null hypothesis, in favor of an alternative hypothesis that the probability of delivering SGA babies were associated with maternal age.
+Key reported per 5 year difference for beta coefficients/CIs, but not taking points off.

 b.
 Evaluate associations between risk ratio (RR: ratios of probabilities).

+Grading: 10/10

 Method: